 6 Creative Ideas On How To Use Paper For Bonfire Night

 The evenings are getting darker, the leaves are falling from the trees and we are getting close to the best day of the year (Christmas).
 That means bonfire night is soon upon us!
-This year, bonfire night may be a bit different compared to previous years.
-But, we came up with 6 paper related bonfire night ideas that are a great way to keep busy, be creative and enjoy the 5th November to the fullest!
+To get everyone even more excited for bonfire night, we came up with 6 paper related bonfire night ideas that are a great way to keep busy, be creative and enjoy the 5th November to the fullest!

 Paper is a resourceful material for many craft ideas and it’s highly sustainable!
 Did you know, European forests, which provide wood for making paper products, have been growing by 1500 football pitches every day?